SilverGeekPanda/Datadog_Screenshots/testmd.md

 <a title="custom metric Timeboard">
 <img src="https://github.com/SilverGeekPanda/Datadog_Screenshots/blob/Pictures/Collecting_Metrics/customMetric_Timeboard.png"></a>

+### Bonus question
-###Bonus question: Can you change the collection interval without modifying the Python check file you created?
+* Can you change the collection interval without modifying the Python check file you created?

+Actually, the usual way to change the collection interval is to edit the config file associated to the python file as demonstrated before.
+But I think we can do it in a tricky way.
+In fact, we could directly edit the AgentCheck class and set the default collection interval to the expected value.
+But that's mean it will be changed for every custom Agent Check we will write.
+So we need to be sure it will be worth it.

 ## 2 - Vizualizing Data
 Here is the python script ``` createTimeboard.py ``` wrote to create a Timeboard answering thoses three intructions: